artirix/url_params_manager/README.md

 - the position-defined params hash is **ordered**.
 The position will be determined by the order of the keys of the config hash.
 - all position defined param needs a **placeholder**.
 This will be:
   - ignored when translating from url to filter
-  - added to the url in its place if a posterior param is present, so we can respect the position order.
+  - added to the url in its place if a posterior param is present (or if `force_placeholder` option is passed as true), so we can respect the position order.
 - when the param has multiple values, instead of adding them in separate parts, we'll concatenate them using a separator:
   - it can be passed as `multiple_separator` option
   - if not passed, it will use a default separator `--`.